Batman & Robin | The two films that died when it flopped

 But it was also shaping up to be a film Warner Bros no longer wanted to make.
 Batman Forever was hardly the most acclaimed blockbuster of the decade, but it did such good business, it made the greenlighting of the next a no-brainer.
 Had Batman & Robin done similar business, in spite of the hostile reviews, the studio may still have been tempted to go for the next.

-Warner Bros, meanwhile, got out of the John Grisham business, whilst it started the long journey to rebooting Batman by first hiring Darren Aronofsky to develop what was set to be Batman: Year One, before bringing in Christopher Nolan for what would become Batman Begins.
+Warner Bros, meanwhile, got out of the John Grisham business, while it started the long journey to rebooting Batman by first hiring Darren Aronofsky to develop what was set to be Batman: Year One, before bringing in Christopher Nolan for what would become Batman Begins.

 Thank you for visiting!
 If you’d like to support our attempts to make a non-clickbaity movie website: